- Both Empire Life and Canada Life offer term life insurance with strong renewability and conversion features

 Choosing between Empire Life and Canada Life ultimately comes down to how you want your insurance to function over time.

-Canada Life takes the lead overall due to its flexibility, wider term range, and strong customization options.
+Empire Life leads overall due to its simple structure.
 It is better suited for individuals who want insurance that can adapt to changing financial needs over time.

 Best for flexibility and long-term adaptability: Canada Life